-The currently proposed NERC definition of a Protection System is
+The presentcurrently proposed NERC definition of a Protection System is "protective

-- Protective relays which respond to electrical quantities, - o communications systems necessary for correct operation of protective functions, - o voltage and current sensing devices providing inputs to protective relays, - station dc supply associated with protective functions (including station batteries, battery chargers, and non-battery-based dc supply), and - control circuitry associated with protective functions through the trip coil(s) of the circuit breakers or other interrupting devices."
+- o Protective relays, associated communication which respond to electrical quantities, - o communications systems, necessary for correct operation of protective functions, - o_voltage and current sensing devices, providing inputs to protective relays, - o station dc supply associated with protective functions (including station batteries, battery chargers, and dc-non-battery-based dc supply), and - control circuitry associated with protective functions through the trip coil(s) of the circuit breakers or other interrupting devices."
 The station battery is not the only component that provides dc power to a Protection System.
 In the new definition for Protection System "station batteries" are replaced with "station dc supply" to make the battery charger and dc producing stored energy devices (that are not a battery) part of the Protection System that must be maintained.